-Obtain Knowledge of State Board Rules and Regulations, laws, and other administrative requirements of barbering, professional salon management.

-Assimilation of knowledge in hair chemistry, principles of electricity as they apply to barbering and principles of hair design and styling, hair goods, scientific skin care, hair change and hair color.

-Demonstrations by students that they have met all of the State behavioral objectives prescribe for the course preparatory to State licensor examinations.
+The student will learn: Knowledge of State Board Rules and Regulations, laws, and other administrative requirements of barbering, professional salon management.
+Assimilation of knowledge in hair chemistry, principles of electricity as they apply to barbering and principles of hair design and styling, hair goods, scientific skin care, hair change and hair color/texture services.
+Demonstrations by students that they have met all the State Board objectives prescribed for the course preparatory to State licensor examinations.